Convert CDR to TIFF using Python language

-Transform CDR into TIFF using native .NET APIs without needing any image editor or 3rd-party libraries.
+Transform CDR to TIFF using native Python language APIs and without need of any image editor or 3rd-party libraries.

-How to Convert CDR to TIFF Using C#
+How to Convert CDR to TIFF Using Python

-Steps to Convert CDR to TIFF via C#
+Steps to Convert CDR to TIFF via Python

 Developers can easily load & convert CDR files to TIFF in just a few lines of code.